arpa2/doc-pkcs11/doc/pkcs11-design.md

 The `C_Login()` call is surprisingly simple; it constitutes of entering a PIN, but not a user name!
 The idea is that a token is bound to a user, after all.
 But what we would like to do, is allow the user to select a user identity for a particular use, and be authorised for that.
 It is not practical to demand this from the user's Kerberos setup.

 Since we run over a secure transport, and authenticate the client over that, we can safely assume that the client is who we want it to be, founded on much better security than the PKCS #11 PIN.
 As a result, the PIN is a "free slot" for us to use for exchanging information.
 Tools that use PKCS #11 commonly request a fixed, textual secret and pass it on literally.
 The standard imposes no restrictions, so we will use a format such as `authz_as_user+fwd_pin_data` where the `authz_as_user` is the user identity to authorise as.
-The Remote PKCS #11 dæmon makes a backcall over Diameter/SCTP to authorise the requested change of identity from the one provided over Kerberos to this one.  **TODO:** There is no reason to support for a change of domain/realm.
+The Remote PKCS #11 dæmon makes a backcall over Diameter/SCTP to authorise the requested change of identity from the one provided over Kerberos to this one.  **TODO:** There is no reason to support for a change of domain/realm.  **TODO:** It may be a better idea to put `authz_as_user@domain.name` in the token label, and reserve the PIN field for `fwd_pin_data` (and allow the `+` symbol to occur in it).

 The central control over PKCS #11 from the key management service in IdentityHub also follows the authorisation mechanism; its master access would however be configured instead of require an authorisiation backcall over Diameter/SCTP.
 Sort of like a `root` user for a given domain, but as a Kerberos principal name for each realm.  **TODO:** These sessions are also mere `CKS_RW_USER_FUNCTIONS` sessions; any token administration will be handled by independent software operating on the PKCS #11 backend libraries.